argonautproject/cds-hooks-for-pama/guidance.md

 The CDS Service produces a PAMA Response for each PAMA-relevant ServiceRequest by:

-1. Creating an `actions` list as a root-level extension (see extension details below).
+1. Creating an `systemActions` list as a root-level extension (see extension details below).
 2. Optionally creating a set of proposed alternatively orders, as _suggestion_ cards
 3. Optionally creating a set of _app link_ cards to launch external apps to capture additional data (e.g. prior diagnostic work completed, previous procedures performed, information from review of systems) or provide advice